-As defined in 2 CFR part 200.77, Period of performance means the time during which the non-Federal entity may incur new obligations to carry out the project or work authorized under the Federal award.
+As defined in 2 CFR 200.1, period of performance means the time interval between the start and end date of a Federal award, which may include one or more budget periods.
+Identification of the period of performance does not require that the Federal award be funded beyond the currently approved budget period.
 DOE must include start and end dates of the period of performance in the Federal award.

-The period of performance is the period of time established in the financial assistance award during which Federal financial assistance begins and ends.
 The end date of the period of performance is the award expiration date.
-The initial award period of performance for both grants and cooperative agreements should generally be no longer than five (5) years in length unless a longer period of performance is approved one level above the GO prior to making the award.
-A determination and findings should be included in the award file that provides justification that the longer period of performance is necessary for the success of the project if the original or extended period of performance is longer than 5 years and must obtain approval of HCA/SPE or Renewal Award periods greater than 6 years or more.
+The initial or renewal award period of performance for both grants and cooperative agreements should generally not be longer than five (5) years in length unless a longer period of performance is approved one level above the GO prior to making the award.
+A determination and findings should be included in the award file that provides justification that the longer period of performance is necessary for the success of the project if the original or extended period of performance is longer than 5 years.